Adura-Hephzibah/electro_app_backend/README.md

 ## Getting Started

-The following steps will ensure you can set up the project on your local nachine for development.
+The following steps will ensure you can set up the project on your local machine for development.

 ### System Requirements